 Ex: If you have Siemens 3TF 33 model contractor, then you have to purchase for suitable relay for that conductor.
 Different model relays are coming for the different model contactor.

 In Some cases, (upgrading starter panel) we have to purchase it additionally.

 CT operated thermal overload relay:

-For more than 150 HP (FLA= 200 Amps) motor these kind relays gives better performance than normal thermal over load relays.
-Three number of CTs (current transformer) place at the output terminal of the starter.
-Output current of the CT directly connects through a small range of thermal over load relay.
-The range of thermal over load relay will be 0.45 to 1 Amps or 1.5 to 5 Amps, because of the standard size of CT output is 1 amps or 5 amps.
-Two type of connection, you can make with the CTs
+For more than 150 HP (FLA= 200 Amps) motor these kind relays give better performance than normal thermal overload relays.
+Three numbers of CTs (current transformer) place at the output terminal of the starter.
+The output current of the CT directly connects through a small range of thermal overload relay.
+The range of thermal overload relay will be 0.45 to 1 Amps or 1.5 to 5 Amps, because of the standard size of CT output is 1 amp or 5 amps.
+Two types of connection, you can make with the CTs

 - Direct connection: